AnnaIndyukova/adopt-a-pet-frontend/README.md

-# Adopt a Pet - frontend
+# Adopt a Pet

 A web application that helps people find and adopt pets from shelters.

-Shelters can register and provide detailed information about their animals, while potential pet parents can search based on their preferences.
-Search results are displayed starting with pets from the closest available shelter.
+Shelters can register on the platform to showcase their animals with detailed profiles, while potential adopters can easily browse pets based on their location and personal preferences.
+The search feature prioritizes pets from the closest shelters to the user (location feature requires sign-in).

-## Built with
+## Key Technologies and Features

-- React.js
+- React.js for interactive and dynamic UI
-- Geocoding API for converting adresses to coordinates
+- Geocoding API to convert addresses into coordinates for proximity-based search
 - Custom hooks, global context and state management
+- Responsive design using media queries to ensure compatibility with various screen sizes

 ## Links